tgourley/StartupConnectionApp/Documentation/Deployment.md

  Choose-up-api: https://gitlab.com/Cjbucker/choose-up-api.git
  Choose-up-ui: https://gitlab.com/Cjbucker/choose-up-ui.git

-## File format
-The file for our project (choose-up-ui) can be downloaded and placed anywhere you have admin rights.
-Once you have the file saved, open it up in the command line (path should be /"path name"/choose-up-ui).

 ## Running the system
 ###  Frontend
 To run the frontend, in the command line mentioned above, run the commands in the Choose-Up-UI main folder: